The Most Creative First Birthday Party Ideas

 When deciding what theme to go with, first decide if it’s going to be for the children or the adults.
 For the former, you can go with the baby’s favorite book, nursery rhyme or television show, filling the space with familiar characters and bright colors.

 For the latter, you can be more creative with the exact theme and color palette.
 Some fun options include party animals with a variety of barn or zoo animals with pastel colors, honey bee filled with gold and natural brown decorations or popping baby bottles with champagne and bottles of milk for youngsters.
+Peek these adorable DIY birthday decorations for some more ideas (or learn how to plan a princess party for your little royal)!

 Keeping Kids Entertained